ropensci-archive/roweb2/content/blog/2018-09-11-birds-science.md

 For more details about the following code, refer to the [previous post of the series](https://ropensci.org/blog/2018/08/21/birds-radolfzell/).
-We only add a step to keep only data for the most recent years.
+The single difference is our adding a step to keep only data for the most recent years.

 ``` r
 # polygon for filtering